ironkayman/RebisTheory/rebis_theory.md

 And yet, once their break free of stone, they behave essentially as any other member of Legion of Ur.

-We don't know their motivation at that point, but few potential hints may be found - some _statues in the Cryptic Statuary on being hit become trojans, while trojans, once defeted, turn to stone_ - this ties in in yet unexplored nature of trojans.
+We don't know their motivation at that point, but few potential hints may be found - some _statues in the Cryptic Statuary on being hit become trojans, while trojans, once defeated, turn to stone_ - this ties in in yet unexplored nature of trojans.

 First and second depths are "Poisoned Minds" and "Cold Hearts".